 We all have a list of things that we’d like to buy or do but are kept on the back-burner because we can’t afford them.
 Hopefully, we also have a list of financial goals for which we are actively saving each month.

 Once you are debt free and have a nifty emergency fund, you can finally use the money towards your goals and dreams, including buying things, saving for college, or saving for a down payment on a house you’d like to buy.

 Don't have financial goals yet?
 Read more about how to set smart financial goals for yourself and your family.

 4. Investing Your Money

-5. Buying Something that You've Wanted for a Long Time
+5. Buying that Expensive Thing You've Wanted for a Long Time

 Questions & Answers